Smart tool to protect public transport revenues, assets, passengers and mobility

 DETECTOR generates real-time fare evasion data, real-time intervention tracking, efficiency analysis charts, and inspection routes recommendations.

 DETECTOR alerts ticket inspectors only on fare infractions, allowing them to run rapid, targeted interventions by focusing directly on fare evaders

 This minimises control inconveniences for paying passengers, allowing interventions during rush-hours without interrupting the passenger flow

 If the anticipated risk of an intervention exceeds the capabilities of the controlling team, ticket inspectors can decide to intervene or abstain, avoiding undesirable disputes.

 Transit managers can organise strategic ticket control teams that can cover larger areas and run more effective checks

-Traditional video surveillance centres performing manual, human examination of video streams, are struggling to monitor the gigantic amount of data generated by a growing number of cameras.
+Traditional video surveillance control centers that manually examine video streams are struggling to keep up with the massive amount of data generated by an increasing number of cameras.

 AI systems automatically examine video streams frame by frame, with a robust accuracy, 24/7.